Wuershan: Career

-Painted Skin: The Resurrection

-Wuershan's third feature film, Painted Skin: The Resurrection, was released on June 28, 2012.
-The film, which has an 83% approval rating on aggregate site Rotten Tomatoes, and is described as a "deliciously nutty love story," tells about Xiaowei, a malevolent fox spirit, who consumes men's hearts to preserve her beauty and is looking for a heart that must be freely given to her in order to become human, while lovesick Princess Jing, who wears a mask to conceal her scarred face, looks for true love.
-She winds up deciding to exchange her pure heart for the fox daemon's beauty.
-With a total box office gross of $115.07 million, the film became the highest grossing domestic film in China beating the previous record holder Let the Bullets Fly.
+Wuershan's third feature film, Painted Skin: The Resurrection, was released on 28 June 2012.
+The film has an 83% approval rating on aggregate site Rotten Tomatoes, and is described as a "deliciously nutty love story".
+In the film, Xiaowei is a malevolent fox spirit who consumes men's hearts to preserve her beauty.
+She is searching for a freely-given heart in order to become human, while lovesick Princess Jing (who wears a mask to conceal her scarred face) searches for true love.
+With a total box office gross of $115.07 million, the film became the highest grossing domestic film in China, beating the previous record holder Let the Bullets Fly.

-Mojin: The Lost Legend

 His fourth feature film was Mojin: The Lost Legend, an action adventure fantasy thriller film based on the novel Ghost Blows Out the Light.
 It was released on December 18, 2015.
 The film won several awards, including Best Visual Effects at the Beijing College Student Film Festival and the Golden Horse Awards, and Wuershan was named Best Director at the 33rd Hundred Flowers Awards.
 The movie however received mixed reviews from western critics.
-The film was a huge box-office success, grossing over US$278 million from a budget of 37.
+The film was a huge box-office success, grossing over US$278 million on a budget of US$37 million.

-Creation of the Gods

 In 2019, he began on the production on the Creation of the Gods trilogy.
 Sometimes dubbed as "China's Lord of the Rings", it is the "most ambitious and expensive production in Chinese history."
 The production has a crew of over two thousands employees.
 The movie is a retelling of Investiture of the Gods, a 16th-century Chinese novel and one of the major vernacular Chinese works in the gods-and-demons (shenmo) genre written during the Ming dynasty (1368–1644).

 The novel combines elements of history, folklore, mythology, legends and fantasy, with a story set in the era of the decline of the Shang dynasty (1600–1046 BC) and the rise of the Zhou dynasty (1046–256 BC).
 It tells about the downfall of King Zhou, the Shang Dynasty's last ruler.
 He becomes a tyrant after having been "bewitched by a fox spirit posing as his concubine."
 An epic battle "rages to defeat him, involving gods, demons and other supernatural beings."
 Barrie M. Osborne, producer of The Lord of the Rings: The Return of the King, was involved in the production.

 The first film of the trilogy, Creation of the Gods I: Kingdom of Storms, was released in 2023, and a sequel, Creation of the Gods II: Demon Force, was released in 2025.